mooserson/DownBeat/readme.md

 ### Architecture and Technologies

-The game will run on JavaScript using the AudioContext api.
+The game will run on JavaScript using the AudioContext api for the songs..
-  -Easel JS will help streamline using the HTML5 Canvas implementation for rendering.
+  - Easel JS will help streamline using the HTML5 Canvas implementation for rendering.
-  -Sound JS will likely help manage audio to sync with gameplay.
+  - Sound JS will likely be implemented help manage audio to sync with gameplay.
-  -Webpack to package scripts.
+  - Webpack to package scripts.

   player.js Will handle the player logic.
-It will handle movement for the player's character, behavior and animation.
+It will handle movement for the player's character, behavior and animation. world.js Will contain the backdrop and tie the player, platforms and other objects together.

 ### Timeline